aaronbloomfield/ics/uva/index.md

 Readings
 --------

 All scholarly articles (such as from the ACM digital library) can be obtained from free from any UVa wireless network.
-Some of htem you will *NOT* be able to get it for free from your home Internet provider such as Comcast (unless you live in a UVa dorm, of course) without using a UVa VPN.
+Some of them you will *NOT* be able to get it for free from your home Internet provider such as Comcast (unless you live in a UVa dorm, of course) without using a UVa VPN.
 All readings are due by the start of lecture that day.

 - Due Friday, September 13th:
     - [An Introduction to Cybersecurity Ethics](https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf): you can skip the questions (the blue boxes therein); once you remove those, the table of contents, and the appendices, it's about 35 typed pages